department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-request-clarification/Requests discovery - report.md

 ##### Recommendations

-* Add the new page at points in the flow when an appointment can only be requested.
+* Add the new page asking Veterans to choose scheduling options at points in the flow when an appointment can only be requested.
-* Remove the "doesn't allow self-scheduling online" content.
+* Remove the "doesn't allow self-scheduling online" content from that page.
 It's confusing, too much information, and doesn't help Veterans the decision posed by this page.
 * Consider clarifying the content of the phone option to indicate what's coming next, i.e. "I'll call this facility, show me their contact information."

 #### Most participants chose "have the facility call me back" as their preferred option